 POLICE NEWS: Sexual battery reported at the fair

 Jul.
-26—A sexual battery at the Elkhart County 4H Fair is apparently under investigation.
+28—A sexual battery at the Elkhart County 4-H Fair is under investigation.

 Elkhart County police received a report alleging a sexual battery occurred at the fairgrounds, 17746 C.R.
 34, in Goshen around 7:25 p.m.
 Sunday.